tikal-fuseday/delta-architecture/README.md

 - Next we can perform further aggregations on the Silver table for analytics.
 We call it Gold table

 ## Components
-- compose: Docker-Compose configuration that deploys Debezium stack (Kafka, Zookeepr and Kafka-Connect), reads changes from the source databases and streams them to S3
+- compose: Docker-Compose configuration that deploys containers with Debezium stack (Kafka, Zookeepr and Kafka-Connect), reads changes from the source databases and streams them to S3
-- voter-processing: PySpark code that transforms Debezium messages to INSERT, UPDATE and DELETE operations
+- voter-processing: Notebook with PySpark code that transforms Debezium messages to INSERT, UPDATE and DELETE operations
-- fake_it: For an end-to-end example, a simulator of an application's database with live input
+- fake_it: For an end-to-end example, a simulator of a voters book application's database with live input

 ## Instructions
 ### Start up docker compose